rook/rook/PendingReleaseNotes.md

 - Various paths and resources have changed to accommodate multiple backends:
   - Examples: The yaml files for creating a Ceph cluster can be found in `cluster/examples/kubernetes/ceph`.
 The yaml files that are backend-independent will still be found in the `cluster/examples/kubernetes` folder.
   - CRDs: The `apiVersion` of the Rook CRDs are now backend-specific, such as `ceph.rook.io/v1alpha1` instead of `rook.io/v1alpha1`.
-  - Cluster CRD: The Ceph cluster CRD has had several properties restructed for consistency with other backend CRDs that will be coming soon.
+  - Cluster CRD: The Ceph cluster CRD has had several properties restructured for consistency with other backend CRDs that will be coming soon.
 Rook will automatically upgrade the previous Ceph CRD versions to the new versions with all the compatible properties.
 When creating the cluster CRD based on the new `ceph.rook.io` apiVersion you will need to take note of the new settings structure.
+  - Container images: The container images for Ceph and the toolbox are now `rook/ceph` and `rook/ceph-toolbox`.
+The steps in the [upgrade user guide](Documentation/upgrade.md) will automatically start using these new images for your cluster.
   - Namespaces: The example namespaces are now backend-specific.
 Instead of `rook-system` and `rook`, you will see `rook-ceph-system` and `rook-ceph`.
   - Volume plugins: The dynamic provisioner and flex driver are now based on `ceph.rook.io` instead of `rook.io`